operator-playground-io/MinIO-Operator-tile/tutorials/cleanup.md

 ---
-title: MinIO Operator cleanup Tutorial
+title: MinIO Operator clean-up
-description: This tutorial explains how to cleanup Operator
+description: Learn how to cleanup the MinIO Operator resources.
 ---

-### Cleaning Up Operator
+### Cleaning Up MinIO Operator Resources

-***Delete the operator's custom resource by kubectl delete commands :***
+**Step 1: Delete the operator's Custom Resources by using `kubectl delete` commands as below.**

  ```execute